What Are Pink Sheet Stocks, and Are They Worth the Risk?

-If that doesn’t sound like a particularly reliable stock trading option, that’s because in many cases, they’re not—although that doesn’t mean diligent investors can’t find hidden treasures in the pink sheet stock sector.
+If that doesn’t sound like a particularly reliable stock trading option, that’s because in many cases, they’re not.
+However, that doesn’t mean diligent investors can’t find hidden treasures in the pink sheet stock sector.

-- By and large, pink sheets are too small to be listed on more prominent exchanges, but that’s not the only reasons publicly traded companies go pink.
+- By and large, pink sheets are too small to be listed on more prominent exchanges, but that’s not the only reason publicly-traded companies go pink.
 Often, companies don’t want to go public with their financial records, and they don’t want to file with the SEC.

-- Pink sheet stocks are often referred to as “penny stocks” due to their often-miniscule financial value.
+- Pink sheet stocks are often referred to as “penny stocks” due to their often-minuscule financial value.

 - Often, foreign companies that seek to restrict their financial and accounting disclosures (Nestle SA is a good example) will opt for Pink Sheet status.

 - Pink sheet-listed firms don’t have any formal requirements to be listed, aside from the filing of Form 211 with the OTC Compliance Unit.